Increasing flexibility of fixed-term employment contracts and other changes to the Employment Contracts Act

 The Ministry of Economic Affairs and Employment organised a consultation round on the working group’s report between 2 June–28 July 2025.

-According to the government proposal, the legislative amendments would enter into force on 1 April 2026.
+The legislative amendments entered into force on 1 June 2026.

 Current issues